 I sit.

 Sometimes with my coffee.
 Sometimes with a blanket.
 Often in silence.
-Sometimes with a short devotional or prayer.
+Sometimes with grounding music (read about my top grounding Spotify playlists here).
+Sometimes (for me) a short devotional or prayer.
 Sometimes with nothing at all.
+Just silence.
 And if it’s warm enough, sitting in the sunshine is perfect.

 What I’ve noticed over time is this.
-Whatever I give my attention to first thing in the morning tends to anchor my mindset for the entire day.
+Whatever I give my attention to first thing in the morning tends to anchor my mindset for the entire day and control my thought processes.

 When I scroll, my mind races.
 When I blog, the mental checklist starts growing.
 When I rush, my body stays tense.